JelaniThompson/vr-gallery/README.md

 ```
 npm install
 ```
-When the installation is finished, simply run:
+When the installation is finished, make sure http-server is installed globally and simply run:
 ```
 http-server
 ```